Aceinna/python-imu380/README.md

 TODO: extend to show some status information
 TODO: use pyinstaller to build a reliable installer executable distribution for MAC and Windows

+### file_storage.py / aceina_storage.py

+These file store parsed packet data to CSV either locally or on Azure cloud.
+Uses Azure Python SDK to write to Azure.
+TODO: consider support allowing custom file name
+TODO: log meta data like NAV-VIEW does - serial number etc
+TODO: use customer access_token to write to customer specific sub-space on azure